IIIF/cookbook-recipes/cookbook/0005-image-service/index.md

 ## Implementation notes

 The annotation structure follows that of the [Simplest Manifest - Image] recipe.
 Within the `body` of the image annotation, specify the IIIF Image API service using the `service` property.
 The `id` of the service is the base URI of the associated IIIF Image API service.

+The `type` property is mandatory.
+Image API version 1 and 2 services may be referenced using the `type` values defined in the Presentation API[#service].

 ## Restrictions